 In this day and age, vaping is pretty standard.
-Whether it’s a stranger on a bus, your friend in the local pub, or someone strolling around the park, we are seeing more and more people using them.
-But, although it’s commonplace now, vaping hasn’t always been so mainstream.
-Or accepted.
+Whether it’s a stranger on a street, your friend in the local pub, or someone strolling around the park, we are seeing more and more people using these alternative nicotine devices.

 So, let’s look back at where it all started to how it progressed to where it is today.

-The notion of vaping first came about more than 90 years ago in New York, but it wasn’t until a lot longer after that it really took off.
+The notion of vaping first came about more than 90 years ago in New York, but it wasn’t until a lot later that it really took off.
 Whether you’re wondering when the e-cigarette was invented or when vaping first became popular, this timeline covers it all.

 The very first vaping seeds were planted in 1927 by an American called Joseph Robinson.
 He filed a patent for a device he called a ‘Mechanical Butane Ignition Vaporizer’.
 His patent was approved three years later but Robinson never brought it to the market, leaving the concept left under wraps for a few decades.